brndnmtthws/rust-react-typescript-demo/README.md

 - [📽 Part 3](https://youtu.be/GinLXQVqJM4)
 - [📽 Part 4](https://youtu.be/daHmhL1UCIs)

+In the series, we're building **foodi**, a web-based meal logger/tracking tool.

 ## Compiling the Rust Backend Server

 To build the Rust backend, you will need to install the Rust nightly build